bouvens/red-squares/README.md

 ## Rules

 The field has a size of 800 by 600 pixels.
-Threats are generated just behind edges of the field.
-The timeout of adding threats is configurable.
-Every threat has a random speed that cannot be greater than configurable maximum speed.
-A threat can fly off the field on every hit with an edge with a given probability.
-The Hero must avoid any contact with threats.
+Rivals are generated just behind edges of the field.
+The timeout of adding rivals is configurable.
+Every rival has a random speed that cannot be greater than configurable maximum speed.
+A rival can fly off the field on every hit with an edge with a given probability.
+The Hero must avoid any contact with rivals.

 ## How to run locally